Dr. Graham Sweeney, Chairman

 Julia has been serving as Managing Director of China Mission since Jan 2014.
 Prior to this, she had 30 years of experience in the finance and accounting area, her last 19 years in the industrial gases business, first with the BOC Group plc and later with the German-listed Linde AG Group as Regional Finance Director for Asia Joint Ventures and Finance Director, Global Electronics.
 A Singaporean by birth, Julia graduated with Bachelor of Accountancy (Honors) in 1983 in Singapore and obtained an MBA (Distinction) in 1993 in Manchester Business School in the UK.
-She has lived in HK for the last 22 years and travelled extensively on business to China and the rest of Asia.
+She has lived in Hong Kong for the last 22 years and traveled extensively on business to China and the rest of Asia.

 Dan was born in Coeur d’Alene, Idaho, and lived there 42 years before moving to the Washington, DC, area.
 He and his wife Angie have 6 children from ages 38 to 18.
 Dan attended Western Christian College in Saskatchewan, Canada, and continued his education in trade school.
 He owns a plumbing business with over 200 employees and has been in the construction business for the past 40 years.
 He has served on many construction associated boards and Christian school boards along the way.